-You also need to think about insurance for your belongings, both in transit from your old place to the new one, and once they’re moved in.
+It’s also a good idea to think about insurance for your belongings, both in transit from your old place to the new one, and once they’re moved in.

 So here’s a quick run-through of the key things you need to consider when moving…

 Do you have buildings and contents insurance at your current address?

 - You need to contact your insurer so that it can transfer the cover to the new address

 - It is sensible to inform the company well in advance of the expected exchange date, so that cover can be arranged from that day

 - You can always cancel the change if the sale fails to go through

 - Just remember to check that your existing home remains protected while you remain legally responsible for it

 If you have no buildings and/or contents insurance in place: